-Secretary of the Board – Piotr Kładoczny has been cooperating with the HFHR since 1996.
+Deputy President of the Board – Piotr Kładoczny has been cooperating with the HFHR since 1996.
 He supervises the works of legal and intervention programmes.
 Piotr Kładoczny is an author of numerous publications regarding criminal substantive law, criminal procedure, criminal executive law and drug policy.
 He is a lecturer at the Faculty of Law and Administration at Warsaw University.

 Treasurer of the Board – lawyer.
 He graduated from the University of Warsaw, where studied at the Faculty of Law and Administration.
 He also studied law in Istanbul.
 He has been cooperationgwith the HFHR since 2001.
 He’s a coordinator of international educational projects in Commonwealth of Independent States.

-Psychologist, University of Warsaw Professor Mr. Grzelak joined Solidarity in 1980, and became a member of the organization’s Board of Directors for the Mazowsze Region the following year.
+Psychologist, University of Warsaw Professor Mr. Grzelak joined Solidarity in 1980, and became a member of the organization’s Council for the Mazowsze Region the following year.
 He represented the local institutions of the trade union at the First National Congress of Delegates in Gdansk.
 During this time, he also became a member of the Freedom-Justice-Independence Self-Governing Republic Club (KSR Wolność-Sprawiedliwość-Niepodległość).
 Following the declaration of martial law, he was victimized by agents of the Służba Bezpieczeństwa [Security Service] and forced to resign from the position of Dean.
 He collaborated with the Solidarity Underground; in particular, with the Temporary Coordinating Committee (Tymczasowa Komisja Koordynacyna) and with the Helsinki Committee.
 In 1989, he participated in the Round Table Talks as the vice-president of the opposition party in the Education and Learning Workgroup.
 Following the establishment of Tadeusz Mazowiecki’s Administration, he became the Deputy Minister of National Education, in which role he served until 1991.

 Ireneusz Cezary Kamiński